NuisanceLevel7/SocketProject/README.md

 # SocketProject

 1. Working on a simple client/server file transfer project.
--The server binds to a port and uses a threaded connection handler to handle connections -The Client accepts local and remote filenames and then connects to the server to transfer files.
+  - The server binds to a port and uses a threaded connection handler to handle connections
+  - The Client accepts local and remote filenames and then connects to the server to transfer files.
 2. ToDo
   - Add more command line options for the server and client.
 Like being able to specify the port on the command line.
   - Add additional logging detail